GisSense/ShowJSON/README.md

 # ShowJSON
-Show JSON from AGS in ArcGIS Pro
+Show JSON from AGS in ArcGIS Pro.

 This is an AddIn for ArcGIS Pro.

 Just copy your ArcGIS Server REST output (JSON) into the textbox and click draw!

 It's a handy tool for developers and testers.